RaffOwO/vesuveus/README.md

 ## Adaptability:

 I've designed Vesuveus to be as adaptable as possible, software and hardware wise.
 Using KMK the keyboard can be configured to your liking, and the firmware can be easily modified to suit your needs.
 Also, the keyboard is designed to be compatible with a wide range of switches, keycaps, and other components.
 This adaptability allows you to customize your Vesuveus to your heart's content, making it a truly unique and personal keyboard.
-I'm planning to build a bluetooth version, using a 40mmx30mmx8mm battery and a BLE enabled MCU, so stay tuned for that!

 # Vesuveus in Action
-In this video, you can witness the silent and satisfying keystrokes of the Vesuveus mechanical keyboard.
+In this video, you can witness satisfying keystrokes of the Vesuveus mechanical keyboard.
 Please note that the video was recorded with a smartphone, so the quality might not be top-notch, but the typing experience is!

 [![Vesuveus in Action](https://img.youtube.com/vi/LMMimb1wSFk/0.jpg)](https://www.youtube.com/watch?v=dZ_lzMvHjn4)